AnonymouX47/term-image/README.md

 The **development** version can be installed thus:

-**NOTE:** it's recommended to install in an isolated virtual environment, can be created by any means.
+**NOTE:** it's recommended to install in an isolated virtual environment which can be created by any means.

 Clone this repository from within a terminal
 ```shell